-Michigan business leaders more optimistic about economy, report says
+Michigan business leaders more optimistic, report says

 Business leaders in Michigan are feeling more positive about the outlook for both the state and U.S. economies in the short term and down the road, according to a new report.